Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming

-We stated the problem of optimal primitive selection for DNN layers in the presence of data format transformations, and showed that it is NP-hard by embedding in PBQP.
-We proposed and evaluated an analytic approach to DNN optimization using an off-the-shelf PBQP solver.

 Using a PBQP solver in conjunction with per-layer profiling to create a cost model is an extremely effective tactic for DNN implementation, even under simplifying assumptions where only convolutional layers are modelled in the PBQP formulation.

-We have been able to demonstrate significant gains in DNN inference performance using our approach on both a high performance Intel Haswell processor, and on an embedded ARM Cortex-A57 processor.
+We have demonstrated significant gains in DNN inference performance on both a high performance and embedded processors.